Summary

 Read the full fact sheet- Barmah Forest virus is spread by mosquito bites.

-- Fever, joint inflammation and pain, rash, fatigue and muscle aches are the usual symptoms of Barmah Forest virus infection.
+- Symptoms may include fever, joint inflammation and pain, rash, fatigue and muscle aches.

 On this page